HMS King George V (41)

 HMS King George V (pennant number 41) was the lead ship of the five British King George V-class battleships of the Royal Navy.
-Laid down in 1937 and commissioned in 1940, King George V operated during the Second World War in all three major naval theatres of war, the Atlantic, Mediterranean and Pacific, as well as part of the British Home Fleet and Pacific Fleets.
+Laid down in 1937 and commissioned in 1940, King George V operated during the Second World War in all three major naval theatres of war, the Atlantic, Mediterranean and Pacific, as part of the British Home Fleet and Pacific Fleets.
 In May 1941, along with HMS Rodney, King George V was involved in the hunt for and pursuit of the German battleship Bismarck, eventually inflicting severe damage which led to the German vessel's sinking.
 On 1 May 1942 the destroyer HMS Punjabi sank after a collision with King George V in foggy conditions.
 King George V took part in Operation Husky (the allied landings in Sicily) and bombarded the island of Levanzo and the port of Trapani.
 She also escorted part of the surrendered Italian Fleet, which included the battleships Andrea Doria and Duilio, to Malta.
 In 1945 King George V took part in operations against the Japanese in the Pacific.

 King George V was made flagship of the British Home Fleet on 1 April 1941, she remained so during the rest of the war and became a training battleship in November 1947.

 Design

 General characteristics

 King George V was built by Vickers-Armstrong at Walker Naval Yard, Newcastle upon Tyne; she was laid down on 1 January 1937, launched on 21 February 1939 and commissioned on 11 December 1940.
 The ship had an overall length of 745 ft, a beam of 112 ft and a draught of 34 ft.
 She displaced 38,031 tons at normal load and 42,237 tons at full load.
 After her refit in 1944, she displaced 39,100 tons at standard load, and 44,460 tons at full load.
 She could carry 3,918 tons of fuel oil, 192 tons of diesel oil, 256 tons of reserve feed water and 444 tons of freshwater.
 Based on the designed fuel consumption, range was: 4000 nmi at 25 kn, 10250 nmi at 15 kn and 14400 nmi at 10 kn.
-However, in practice fuel consumption was much higher, and at 16 kn the actual range was about 6300 nmi with a five percent reserve allowance.
+However, in practice fuel consumption was much higher, and at 16 kn the actual range was about 6300 nmi with a five per cent reserve allowance.

 Designed within the tight 35,000 ton limitations of the Washington Naval Treaty, wartime service necessitated increases over the design displacement, seriously reducing freeboard and affecting seaworthiness.
 This was most acute at the already low bow.
 With too little buoyancy forward the bows were easily buried even in moderate seas, with spray washing up over both forward turrets.
 Heavy seas could flood 'A' turret, drenching both men and machinery within.